tnebooks/12th-biology/content.en/botany/principles-of-ecology/_index.md

 ### Habitat and Niche

+**Habitat**
-Habitat Habitat is a specific physical place or locality occupied by an organism or any species which has a particular combination of abiotic or environmental factors.
-But the environment of any community is called Biotope.
-Niche An ecological niche refers to an organism’s place in the biotic environment and its functional role in an ecosystem.
-The term was coined by the naturalist Roswell Hill Johnson but Grinell ( 1917. was probably first to use this term.
-The
+Habitat is a specific physical place or locality occupied by an organism or any species which has a particular combination of abiotic or environmental factors.
+But the environment of any community is called **Biotope**.

+**Niche**
-habitat and niche of any organism is called Ecotope The differences between habitat and niche are as follows.
+An ecological niche refers to an organism’s place in the biotic environment and its functional role in an ecosystem.
+The term was coined by the naturalist **Roswell Hill Johnson** but Grinell ( 1917. was probably first to use this term.
+The habitat and niche of any organism is called Ecotope The differences between habitat and niche are as follows.

 Habitat Niche